 Proprietary funds are used to account for the District's ongoing activities which are similar to those often found in the private sector.
-The District has one enterprise fund.
-The following is a description of the District's Enterprise Fund:
+The District has two enterprise funds.
+The following is a description of the District's Enterprise Funds: